ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance.md

    1. Click the vertical overflow menu next to the **Status** column, and then click **Delete from the console**.
    2. In the **Delete instance** window, click **Delete**.

-## Procedure to delete instances from the instance details page
+## Procedure to delete vCenter Server instances from the instance details page
 {: #vc_deletinginstance-procedure2}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.